microsoft/fabricrealtimelab/modules/module06a.md

 If you are completing this lab in a single day, the fact table will only have a single data point for each stock as the data is aggregated to high/low/close prices for each day.
 Additional data is available that can be imported; this allows for more interesting reports and analysis.
 (These same files are shared by the data science module.)

 To complete this step, load the *Lakehouse 3* notebook.
-This notebook will download additional history data, and process it very similarly to the *Lakehouse 2* notebook that loads the fact table.
-Run through the notebook -- notice the difference is that the data is being loaded from CSV files and then loaded into the fact table.
+This notebook will download additional history data, storing it into the *raw_stock_data* table.
+The high watermark level will be reset, so the *Lakehouse 2* notebook that loads the fact table will pick up the new rows.
+Run through the notebook -- notice the dataframes are being loaded from CSV files.

 ![Report with Historical Data](../images/module06/reportwithhistorical.png)